-walk "the antique Circle" of Dante from the year 1078
+once called "the antique circle" by Dante in the year 1078

-As you begin to explore the squares, monuments and churches of Florence, it will be impossible not encounter the remains of the city “walls” and “doors”.
-Sometimes there is a physical reminder and sometimes just the name of the streets which will recall what once surrounded the area.
+As you begin to explore the squares, monuments and churches of Florence, it is virtually impossible to not encounter the remains of the city “walls” and “doors”.
+As you wander the historical center, your attention will be drawn to what is sometimes a physical reminder of stone walls and arches and sometimes it will just be the name of the street which recalls what once surrounded the area.

-The walls were responsible for protecting the growing city and were an important piece of its first defence: walls sometimes 10 meters high with guard towers every 100 meters, surrounded by a moat from a local river and drawbridges to small urban areas just outside the protective ring.
-When you follow these traces, you can get a different perspective of Florence over the years.
+The walls were responsible for protecting the growing city and were an important piece of its first defence: sometimes 10 meters high with guard towers every 100 meters, surrounded by a moat from a local river and drawbridges to small urban areas just outside the protective ring.
+When you follow these traces, you get a different perspective of Florence as it grew over the years.

 Though there is some discussion on exactly how many times Florence rebuilt its walls (4 or 6?), for the purpose of our exploration we will concentrate on the walls from the year 1078, named “La Cerchia Antica” by Dante.